A brief introduction…

 Life is good.

 I suppose I should mention that I am not religious.
-While I believe Christ was a real person, and had some wonderful advice, I don’t buy into the majority of what Christianity or any official dogmas spout.
+While I believe Jesus was a real person, and had some wonderful advice, I don’t buy into the majority of what Christianity or any official dogmas spout.
 Perhaps I will go into this in more length another time, but for now, suffice to say, I try very hard to think for myself.

 Kinda hard to control the masses if the rules are that simple, eh?
 Kinda difficult to justify an entire church, complete with complicated rituals and interpretations, if the simple truth is plainly stated.